 Simply stated, longboards are longer skateboards that bring more to the streets than size as they offer unique styles, features and construction which help create an entirely different riding experience.
 Longboards have become extremely popular in recent years and have helped bring in a new breed of riders.
 Whether you’re a skateboarder looking to upgrade your traditional board or someone looking for an exhilarating, unique outdoor experience, the following buyers guide is for you.

-There’s no denying the experience of longboarding all starts with the board, and to make the most of it all starts with understanding the different styles and riding experience you’re looking for.
+There’s no denying the experience of longboarding all starts with the board, (I’m a huge fan of Riviera longboards) and to make the most of it all starts with understanding the different styles and riding experience you’re looking for.
 For instance, if you’re just getting started, choosing a setup that’s best suited for beginners will give provide you more balance and control helping you not only get on the board, but stay on.

 The following longboard buying guide breaks down everything you need to know to make the most of any longboarding experience.